Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Data

+The ICT survey also collects information on firms’ use of other digital technologies.
+Specifically, in both the 2016 and 2018 waves, firms are asked about their engagement in e-commerce activities and their use of big data analytics.
+Moreover, the survey includes questions on broadband connectivity, specifying whether the firm has no broadband access or a connection speed of less than 2, between 2 and 10, between 10 and 30, between 30 and 100, or 100 Mbit/s and above.

-Second, we match the ICT survey with the administrative data from French firms' balance sheets (FARE) covering the 2005--2022 period.\footnote{Additional details about this dataset can be accessed here: \url{https://doi.org/10.34724/CASD.42.3654.V1}.} This dataset provides information on firm sales, age, employment, and exporter status, as well as physical and intangible capital.\footnote{Data on sales and capital are in real terms.
+Second, we match the ICT survey with the administrative data from French firms' balance sheets (FARE) covering the 2011-2018 period.\footnote{Additional details about this dataset can be accessed here: \url{https://www.casd.eu/en/source/annual-structural-statistics-of-companies-from-the-esane-scheme/}.} This dataset provides information on firm sales, age, employment, geographical location, exporter status, and physical or intangible capital.\footnote{Data on sales and capital are provided in real terms.
 Sales and physical capital have been deflated at the 2-digit sector level.
-Data on intangible capital have been deflated exploiting the deflators provided by INTANPRO-EUKLEMS \citep{bontadini2023euklems}.} Intangible capital is not available before 2009; this will limit our baseline estimation to the 2009--2018 period.\footnote{However, in Section \ref{subsec:robustness} we discuss a series of robustness checks on the 2005--2019 period.} These variables allow us to provide a complete picture of firms buying cloud technologies, and to control for potential links between size growth and firm characteristics otherwise conflated with cloud usage, for instance the age of firms.
+Data on intangible capital have been deflated exploiting the deflators provided by INTANPRO-EUKLEMS \citep{bontadini2023euklems}.} Intangible capital is not available before 2009.\footnote{However, in Section \ref{subsec:robustness} we discuss robustness checks spanning until the year 2008.} These variables allow us to provide a complete picture of firms buying cloud technologies, and to control for potential links between size growth, firm, and geographical characteristics.
 Third, we employ the information on the stocks of establishments by firm from the French business register.
 This data is used to build a binary variable indicating if the firm is multi establishment.